scvalex/ltc/reference/README.md

 a D-path of length `k` as a path through the edit-graph that has exactly `k` non-diagonal edges.
 Their algorithms then work by computing D-paths of increasing lengths.

+### Bundle Protocol Specification \cite{rfc5050}

+"This document describes version 6 of the Delay Tolerant Networking (DTN) "bundle" protocol (BP).
+Delay Tolerant Networking is an end- to-end architecture providing communications in and/or through **highly stressed environments**.
+Stressed networking environments include those with intermittent connectivity, large and/or variable delays, and high bit error rates." (emphasis ours)

+BP is an overlay store-and-forward network.
+It sits at the application layer and is built on top of existing networks.

+They use a dictionary to "compress" IDs in each bundle.
+All IDs are included once at the beginning of each bundle, and references to these are used in the rest of the bundle; so, every ID appears only once in the binary representation.